vsg-dev/vsgPoints/README.md

     vsgpoints mymodel.gltf --mesh
 ~~~

-If you don't include an output filename using ~ -o filename.vsb ~ them vsgpoints will automatically create a viewer to view the created scene graph, but if you output to a file no viewer will be created, but if you still want to viewer to appear then add -v option to force the viewer to be created.
+If you don't include an output filename using ~ -o filename.vsgb ~ then vsgpoints will automatically create a viewer to view the created scene graph, but if you output to a file no viewer will be created.
+If you still want the viewer to appear then add the -v option to force the viewer to be created.

-To alter the precision and point size you can use the -p size_in_metres and --ps multiplier control the precision (defaults to 0.001) and point size (defaults to 4 x precision).
+To alter the precision and point size you can use the -p size_in_metres and --ps multiplier to control the precision (defaults to 0.001) and point size (defaults to 4 x precision).

 ~~~ sh
     # choose 5mm precision and ~50mm rendered point size (10 x 0.005)